eros71-dev/HideNitro/README.md

 # HideNitroPlus
-Theme that hides the Nitro button (and other annoying stuff) from Discord
+BetterDiscord theme that hides the Nitro button (and other annoying stuff) from Discord.